TensorNetwork/tensornetwork.org/src/diagrams/index.md

 There are two hard-and-fast rules of tensor diagrams:

-1. Tensors are notated by solid shapes, and tensor indices are notated by lines emanating from these shapes.
+1. Tensors are notated by shapes (usually filled or shaded), and tensor indices are notated by lines emanating from these shapes.

 2. Connecting two index lines implies a contraction, or summation over the connected indices.